Sheen Gonzales: Elections

+2019

 Gonzales ran under the Nacionalista Party in the 2019 Philippine House of Representatives elections.
-On May 10, Gonzales was unable to hold a rally in Guiuan because a truck allegedly owned by an opponent parked in the middle of the plaza.
-Gonzales gained second place in the elections with 86,330 votes.
-He was beaten by then-Borongan mayor Maria Fe Abunda.
-In late 2024, 19 mayors expressed disappointment on Maria Fe Abunda, pushing Gonzales to run for representative.
+Gonzales gained second place in the elections with 86,330 votes and was beaten by then-Borongan mayor Maria Fe Abunda.

+2025

+In late 2024, 19 mayors expressed disdain and disappointment towards Abunda, pushing Gonzales to lead them and run for representative instead.
 On October 8, 2024, Gonzales filed his certificate of candidacy for representative as an independent candidate.
 He was endorsed by the Partido Federal ng Pilipinas, the party of President Bongbong Marcos.
-On April 25, 2025, the COMELEC accused Gonzales of vote buying.
-Gonzales won the elections, beating incumbent Maria Fe Abunda.
+Gonzales won the election by a landslide, beating the incumbent Abunda.
 He gained 177,413 votes, 49.34 percent of the votes.

 Tenure

-Gonzales has taken office on June 30, 2025.
+Gonzales took office on June 30, 2025.
 As representative, he proposed bills on agriculture and fisheries including the "Act establishing a Coconut Oil Milling and Refinery Plant in Quinapondan" and for the establishment of fishing ports in Dolores and Oras, Eastern Samar.
+He has also proposed several bills directed towards education, establishing accessible public college institutions in Balangiga and Arteche and increasing public school teachers' incentive pay..
+Furthermore, he is a principal author of bills that aims to strengthen basic education curriculum and build classrooms in underserved and conflict-ridden areas of the country.

+As co-author, Gonzales has worked on a bill to create a college of medicine in the public Eastern Samar State University system in Borongan.
+He has also co-authored bills aimed at optimizing carbon projects and lowering footprints in the economy as well as increasing conditional cash grants by the 4Ps program of the country.
+Furthermore, Gonzales has authored a resolution directing the appropriate committees of the House of Representatives to conduct a comprehensive investigation, in aid of legislation, into the environmental, social, and economic impacts of mining operations on Homonhon Island, Guiuan, Eastern Samar, with the end in view of ensuring responsible resource management, protecting the rights and welfare of local communities, and preserving the island’s historical and ecological integrity.

 Personal life

-Gonzales is the brother of incumbent Guiuan mayor Annaliza Gonzales-Kwan.
+Gonzales is youngest of eight siblings and the brother of incumbent Guiuan mayor Annaliza Gonzales-Kwan.
 He is the son-in-law of House Minority Leader Marcelino Libanan.